FrankieBoye/performance_calculator/README.md

 I have met my MVP and can calculate the 0-60 time!

+There is still plenty of work to do.<br>
+1. Tests have to be written for the code.

+2. I need to find some way of highlighting the selected drivetrain button using the buttons state.

+3. I need to come up with formulas to calculate my other performance criteria.

 ## Deployment

 The application will be deployed on Heroku.